 When a company is unable to organize or find the information it needs, this can lead to inefficient work and wasted time.

 7- Failure to comply with rules and regulations

 One of the most critical records management risks and symptoms is compliance with regulations such as HIPAA or SOX.
 Poor record keeping will result in a breach of these regulations which could be disastrous for the company and its employees.
 The best way to avoid these risks is by following best practices when it comes to records management.

 Ensuring that records are not deleted accidentally or even on purpose.
 This can be done by automating the process of deleting records to make sure it doesn’t happen by accident.

-How to Prevent Poor Records Management from Happening in Your Organization?
+How to Prevent Poor Record Keeping from Happening in Your Organization?

 Here are some steps that you can take to prevent poor records management from happening in your organization: